visionanddepiction/visionanddepiction.github.io/index2024.md

 # Registration

-Registration is now open and can be done via [aanmelder.nl](https://www.aanmelder.nl/vision-and-depiction-2026/subscribe) website, which is a kind of EventBrite.
+Registration is now open and can be done [here](https://www.aanmelder.nl/vision-and-depiction-2024/subscribe).
 If you also submit an abstract, you should use mention the title of you contribution in the registration form.

-Since we do not have much funding we need to ask for a registration fee.
-This will cover the cost for catering (coffee breaks, lunch & one dinner) and some rental equipment.
-The faculty of [Industrial Design Engineering](https://www.tudelft.nl/en/ide/) covers the lecture halls, and the [Pictorial Research Lab](https://delftdesignlabs.org/pictorial-research-lab/) covers the invites speakers.
+We have some funding but to cover the total cost of the conference we need to ask for a registration fee:

 | Type | Early bird (until 15 december) | Late |
 | :---         |     :---:      |          ---: |